Recent video clips and radio conversations surfaced together in one running feed.

 Leadership & Manager Enablement

 AI is changing how work gets done.
-Most managers haven’t been trained to lead it.
+Most managers have not been trained to lead it.

 What this covers